analista10SPN/AC_CAR_MOUNTAIN/README.md

 ## 5. Discussion and Future Work

 The success of our implementation stems from several key design decisions.
-The shared-weights actor-critic architecture proves particularly effective for the Mountain Car environment, where both policy and value estimation rely on similar underlying state-space features.
-This parameter sharing not only reduces the model's complexity but also accelerates learning through mutual feature extraction.
+The separate actor and critic networks prove particularly effective for the Mountain Car environment, where policy and value estimation can independently develop specialized feature representations.
+This separation not only allows for focused learning but also provides stability through independent optimization.

-Our architecture maintains the essential Actor-Critic paradigm through specialized output layers while leveraging shared representations.
 The actor branch's Gaussian policy output, combined with tanh-bounded means and clamped standard deviations, provides controlled exploration within the environment's action bounds.
 Meanwhile, the critic branch's value estimation benefits from the same feature extraction pathway, enabling efficient learning of state-value relationships.

 The effectiveness of this design is further enhanced by several modern techniques.
-The PPO clipping mechanism prevents destructive policy updates, particularly crucial in our shared architecture where aggressive updates could destabilize both policy and value learning.
-Orthogonal initialization with carefully tuned gains ensures proper gradient flow through the ReLU activations, while separate learning rates for actor and critic components (3e-4 and 1e-3 respectively) accommodate their different learning dynamics despite the shared architecture.
+The PPO clipping mechanism prevents destructive policy updates, particularly crucial for the Mountain Car's problem nature, where aggressive updates could destabilize both policy and value learning.
+Orthogonal initialization with carefully tuned gains ensures proper gradient flow through the ReLU activations, while separate learning rates for actor and critic components (3e-4 and 1e-3 respectively) accommodate their different learning dynamics.

-The success of our approach suggests that in environments with strong correlations between optimal policies and value functions, architectural sharing can provide both computational efficiency and learning benefits.

 ### 5.2 Limitations